intuit/LocationManager/README.md

 ### Subscribing to Continuous Location Updates
 To subscribe to continuous location updates, use the method `subscribeToLocationUpdatesWithBlock:`.
 The block will execute indefinitely (until canceled), once for every new updated location regardless of its accuracy.

-If an error occurs, the block will execute with a status other than INTULocationStatusSuccess, and the subscription will be canceled automatically.
+If an error occurs, the block will execute with a status other than `INTULocationStatusSuccess`, and the subscription will be canceled automatically.

 Here's an example:
 ```objective-c